ALM & IRRBB - Optimizing the Balance Sheet

 This program is eligible for 18 CE credit hours as granted by CFA Society VBA Netherlands

-In 2018 new Basel standards are introduced for measuring and managing interest rate risk on the banking book (IRRBB).
+In 2018 new Basel standards were introduced for measuring and managing interest rate risk on the banking book (IRRBB).
 One of the complexities of interest rate risk on the balance sheet is the linkage between Asset Liability Management (ALM), Liquidity (LRP, NSFR), and the IRRBB.
 A further complication is that interest rate risk of the balance sheet can be measured either through current and future earnings (i.e. Net Interest Income NII) or through changes in Economic Value Added (EVA).

 How you will benefit

-- Get a deeper understanding of how interest risk is linked to IFRS(9)
+- Get a deeper understanding of how interest risk is linked to IFRS(9) and expected credit losses

 - Learn how to apply behavioral assumptions and optionality models to contractual cash flows as a cornerstone of interest risk